-- In a small bowl slightly crush saffron threads and stir in 2 tablespoons of hot water.
-Allow saffron to bloom.
+- In a small bowl crush saffron threads and stir in 2 tablespoons of hot water.
+Allow saffron to bloom, set aside.

 - Melt remaining 2 tablespoons of butter and pour over the top, along with 3 tablespoons of water.
 Cover the pan with a tight lid and cook on the lowest possible heat for 35 minutes (I use a heat diffuser on top of burner like when using a tagine).
 Turn off the heat, drizzle the saffron and its water over, cover with a tea towel, put the lid back on and set aside for 10 minutes.

 - Serve hot, using a large spoon, scooping the two layers of rice together, or toss to mix.